 Here is my suggested timeline for high school juniors:

-Take SAT or ACT for first time: December, February or March
+Take the SAT or ACT for the first time: December, February, or March

-Take SAT or ACT again: April, May, or June
+Take the SAT or ACT again: May or June (at end of junior year)

 Is test preparation or tutoring necessary or helpful for the SAT or ACT?

 Many parents ask this question because of the belief that these tests are intelligence-based and that you can’t “study for it.”
 Those are myths; students can and should prepare for both tests.

 The SAT and the ACT are very different types of tests than students have probably ever taken.
 Students who prepare, take practice tests or hire a tutor perform substantially better than others who go in cold.
 There are several test preparation options so explore and do some research.

 Want more information sent directly to your inbox?
 Sign up for our monthly newsletter below.